jimasp/behave-vsc/README.md

 - The python path is obtained via the `ms-python.python` extension (exported settings) and is read before each run, so it is kept in sync with your project.

 - When running all tests *and* the "RunAllAsOne" extension setting is enabled (the default), it runs this command:
-`python -m behave`
+`python -m behave --show-skipped`

 - When running tests one at a time, the extension builds up a separate command for each test and runs it.
 For example:
-`python -m behave -i "features/myfeaturegroup/myfeature.feature" -n "^my scenario$"`
+`python -m behave --show-skipped -i "features/myfeaturegroup/myfeature.feature" -n "^my scenario$"`

 - For each run, the *equivalent* behave command to run the test manually appears in the Behave VSC output window.
 (The *actual* command run includes `--junit` and `--junit-directory` parameters, but these are not displayed.)
 - The behave process is spawned, and behave output is written to the Behave VSC output window for the associated workspace.